LorisMarini/helloworld-cloudrun/README.md

 ## What

-- Helloworld Flask app in Cloud Run (from the [original tutorial](https://cloud.google.com/run/docs/quickstarts/build-and-deploy))
+- Helloworld Flask app in Cloud Run (from this [gcp tutorial](https://cloud.google.com/run/docs/quickstarts/build-and-deploy))
 - two scripts to automate the setup and deployment
 - load Testing with Loader.io